GarethIW/SpineTest/readme.md

 I have included the Monogame DLLs that I used, you should be able to resolve missing references with them.

 The Spine animations used are the two default SpineBoy anims (Walk, Jump) as well as a quick Crawl anim that I knocked together (I am not an animator!).
-The jumping anim doesn't look too good, especially when it gets interrupted.
-Hoping someone might have a stab at fixing that!

-I'm also not happy with the collision detection.
-I've never been too hot with tile-based collisions and there's some rough edges in there.
-It would be *awesome* if someone could show me how it's done :D

 Tweet me @garethiw.